spree/spree_auth_devise/README.md

 ## Installation

 At one stage in the past, this used to be the auth component for Spree.
-If that's the feature that you're now finding lacking from Spree, that's easy fixed.
+If that's the feature that you're now finding lacking from Spree, that's easily fixed.

 Just add this line to your `Gemfile`:
 ```ruby